phip1611/noto-sans-mono-bitmap-rs/README.md

 Legacy (8x8) bitmap fonts usually refer to a font where each symbol is encoded in 8 bytes.
 The ones in a byte (`0b00110000`) means "pixel on" and the zeroes' means "pixel off".
 However, my bitmap font actually encodes the intensity of each pixel as a byte from 0 to 255.
 Hence, this is less size efficient than legacy bitmap fonts, but looks much better.
-Hence, I still use the term bitmap font, because that term is used and known when talking about pre-rasterized fonts/font rendering in an early stage of the boot process.
+I still use the term bitmap font, because that term is used and known when talking about pre-rasterized fonts/font rendering in an early stage of the boot process.

 ## When To Use This Crate